Performance indicator: Points of measurement

 Mapping indicators across this continuum helps ensure measurement provides a clear picture of performance.
 The points of measurement may also relate to the relationship between inputs and outputs (productivity), and outputs and outcome (effectiveness).
 Control (the extent to which employees can influence a result) and mechanism (the causal link between employees’ effort and a performance dimension) further shape measurement decisions.

 Selecting the appropriate point of measurement is not simply a technical choice but also a strategic one.
 For example, focusing narrowly on inputs or outputs can incentivise ‘box-ticking’ behaviours and obscure whether real value is being created.
-Conversely, outcome and impact indicators may harder to attribute to organisational effort, especially in complex public sector environments.
+Conversely, outcome and impact indicators may be harder to attribute to organisational effort, especially in complex public sector environments.

 A balanced approach can involve linking indicators across multiple points of measurement, to trace the relationships between resources, activities and ultimate value.
 However, this requires careful design to avoid measurement burdens and to ensure alignment with an organisation’s overall strategic objectives.

 Quality assurance across the points of measurement helps ensure indicators not only track activity levels but also produce robust, consistent and credible performance data.